 - 13 partial responses with lymphocytosis (11.9%)

 The present trial is limited by its relatively short follow-up of 10 months, he noted.
-“We know from ibrutinib experience that patients are going to do well in the short- to medium-term, but obviously longer follow-up will be required to confirm that these patients on zanubrutinib who are responding well at 10 months will continue to respond well at the 2-, 4-, and 5-year mark.”
+“We know from ibrutinib experience that patients are going to do well in the short- to medium-term, but obviously longer follow-up will be required to confirm that these patients on zanubrutinib who are responding well at 10 months will continue to respond well at the 2-, 4-, and 5-year marks.”

 Dr. Tam also noted that future research will focus on the depth of responses.
 “These patients are going into remission, but not into very deep remission, because, as a class, BTK inhibitors control patients’ disease but don’t get the patient to minimal residual disease–negative remissions,” he said.
 Planned trials are looking at whether adding venetoclax to zanubrutinib could improve responses, based on research showing improvements when venetoclax was combined with ibrutinib.